marionlo/100-days-of-code/README.md

 **Thoughts:** Need to add the favicon and apple touch image, need also to add custom toolbar for Chrome for Android.

+### Day 73: 22 January, 2019
+**Today's Progress**: And I'm done with the responsive version of my website.
+Everything seems to work well !
+Will need to try more on several devices and different browers as well :) But i'm quite happy with the result right now
+**Thoughts:** Next step: accessibility !